• Home

 Recipe Variations:

-• Mushroom Lovers: Add a cup of sautéed fresh mushrooms to boost that earthy flavor.
+• Mushroom Lovers: Add 1 cup of sautéed fresh mushrooms to boost that earthy flavor.

-• Cajun Style: Sprinkle in Cajun seasoning or add a diced bell pepper with the green onions for a South Louisiana flair.
+• Cajun Style: Add a pinch of cayenne pepper for a South Louisiana flair.

 Recipe Tips: